skramm/dtcpp/README.md

 ## Features

+This sofware can train a decision tree using some input data.
+The tree can the be used to classify some other data.
+During the training step, it also analyses the input data and produces different output data files and plots.
+ * a histogram of the classes found,
+ * for each attribute, a histogram of the attribute values
+ * for each attribute, a plot of the value vs. output class, also whowing the mean, meadian, and standard deviation value
+ * a plot of the tree

 * input dataset format: csv style
  * class values: string or numerical (integer values)
  * attribute values: only numerical at present